DoctorLogicProduct/DoctorLogicProduct.github.io/_drafts/2021-03-08-spring-cleaning-checklist-for-your-website.md

 tags:
 - SEO
 - Content-Marketing
-post_intro: In this post, you’ll learn why you should blog, and some simple steps you can take to help get the ‘blogging ball’ rolling.
+post_intro: With Spring right around the corner, we put together a checklist you can use to ensure everything is up-to-date and running smoothly.
-post_image: ''
+post_image: "/uploads/spring-cleaning.png"
-post_highlight: In this post you’ll learn why you should blog, and some simple steps you can take to help get the ‘blogging ball’ rolling.
+post_highlight: With Spring right around the corner, we put together a checklist you can use to ensure everything is up-to-date and running smoothly.
 post_type:
 - blog
 product: